Elementary function: Closure

-It follows directly from the definition that the set of elementary functions is closed under arithmetic operations, root extraction and composition.
+It follows directly from the definition that the set of elementary functions is closed under arithmetic operations, (algebraic) root extraction and composition.
 The elementary functions are closed under differentiation.
 They are not closed under limits and infinite sums.
-Importantly, the elementary functions are not closed under integration, as shown by Liouville's theorem, see Nonelementary integral.
+Importantly, the elementary functions are not closed under integration, as shown by Liouville's theorem, see nonelementary integral.
 The Liouvillian functions are defined as the elementary functions and, recursively, the integrals of the Liouvillian functions.

 Differential algebra

+Some have proposed extending the set of elementary functions by extending with certain transcendental functions, to include, for example, the Lambert W function or elliptic functions, all of which are analytic.
+The key attribute, from the perspective of the Liouville theorem, is that as a class, they are closed under taking derivatives.
+For example, the Lambert function $w=W(z)$, which is defined implicitly by the equation $we^w=z$, has a derivative which can be obtained by implicit differentiation:

+which is again "elementary", provided that $W(z)$ is.